less/old-lesscss.org/templates/pages/doc.md

 The variable must contain whole media query.
 This would cause an error: `@media screen and @partial {`.

+In 1.4.0, without strict maths off, you can also include variables in media values, e.g. `@media screen, (max-width: @width) {`.

 JavaScript evaluation
 ---------------------